linjames/ClusterhatAlpine/README.md

   ```

 ## TODO
+  1. Remove hard coded version
-  1. Better overlay files, like adding nfs-utils package so lbu commit writes back to nfs
+  2. Better overlay files, like adding nfs-utils package so lbu commit writes back to nfs
-  2. Switch to dropbear, and use ssh-keygen for ssh authentication
+  3. Switch to dropbear, and use ssh-keygen for ssh authentication
-  3. install proper packages and actually do something
+  4. install proper packages and actually do something useful